-July 25th, half day
+July 25th, half day, Mercury

 Organizers: Clifford Bohm, Emily Dolson, Alexander Lalejini, Nitash CG, Charles Ofria

 Standards allow tools to be developed that can immediately be applied to multiple systems, reducing the inefficiencies of parallel development, encouraging the development of common benchmarks, and facilitating communication and cooperation among research groups.
+Many projects have solved some of these problems in individual systems, but these solutions are rarely portable and often must be reengineered for each system.
 For example, the Robot Operating System (ROS) defines communication and data standards targeted toward the robotics community, which has facilitated massive community package development, sharing, and reuse.

 In addition to facilitating tool reuse, standards also make it possible to compare results across different systems (even to the point of using the same analysis tools).
 Further, standards could increase the incentive to develop solutions to some of the more elusive community-wide challenges.